 The beauty of servant leadership is that it allows you to maintain authority without having to utilize the heavy-handed power of your position.
 When employees see you as being in the trenches with them, identifying with their needs and challenges, and tying your success to theirs, they are going to follow where you lead.
 They see that you value their differences, encourage and motivate them, and listen to their ideas.
 It’s also clear that you will lead them through conflict and failure to better performance, share the glory, and accept responsibility.
 Find out more about the characteristics of a servant leader.

 Effective leaders regularly engage with those above and around them to lead collaboratively.
 They are also innovative in their approaches to problems and business goals, looking at things from all angles to provide holistic solutions that may not fit the norm.
 Just as importantly, strong leaders foster engagement and innovation in their team members, setting processes in place to share and implement their best ideas.
 These leaders will not be afraid to delegate tasks to trusted employees, ask for feedback, and leverage networks to creatively accomplish common goals.
-By doing this, good leaders demonstrate that they are not a one (wo)man show but that they are part of a highly valued team.
+By doing this, great leaders demonstrate that they are not a one-person show but that they are part of a highly valued team.

 The view shifts here from managing the team to the greater mission and vision of the company.
 Of all the leadership skills for driving results in today’s business environment, having a global mindset and the ability to manage organizational complexity are highly sought by employers.
-Not only must you understand the business practices of other countries or locations and know how to appropriately operate across diverse cultures, you must also be on the lookout for emerging global opportunities.
-The effective leader will actually leverage the complexities of the global business to create a competitive advantage.
+Not only must you understand the business practices of other countries or locations and know how to appropriately operate across diverse cultures, but you must also be on the lookout for emerging global opportunities.
+The effective leader will leverage the complexities of the global business to create a competitive advantage.
 Often decisions must be made in a moving-parts environment, and a strong leader will be comfortable calling the shots utilizing situational analysis.
 Leaders with a global mindset have a big-picture view with a road map mentality for implementing ideas.
 They are confident, flexible problem solvers who aren’t easily rattled.

 Online Masters in Leadership